Last updated: 12 June 2023

 - Somebody might claim you have committed slander or libel against them

-- A client might accuse you of negligence or of errors in your work, and might claim that this has harmed the client’s reputation and cost their business
+- A client might accuse you of negligence or errors in your work and might claim that this has harmed the client’s reputation and cost their business

 - You might suffer a security breach and data loss